Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas

 A Fun Science Experiment

-While learning about the Earth we obviously covered volcanoes.
+While covering Earth during our homeschool program we obviously covered volcanoes.
 The kids and I agreed that making a paper mache volcano would be fun.
 Volcanoes are a fun topic for kids, they love watching them erupt!

-When I started making this I didn’t really take pictures on how to build the volcano (oops!) but the picture that I saw on Pinterest and modeled the structure of… is below (I tried to find where the picture originated but could not find a website).
+When I started making the bones of the volcano I didn’t really take pictures (oops!) but the picture that I saw and modeled our structure from… is below (I tried to find where the picture originated but could not find a website).

 • A 2-liter bottle or for a smaller volcano a 20 oz. soda bottle